Rewentes/DoChar/README.md

+# DoChar
-# DoChar - programm to remove unnecessary characters in the string
+This programm to remove unnecessary characters in the string